LionelDraghi/bbt/tests/as_in.md

 ## Feature : “as in” test

-Test the –version option
+Test the ability to share post-conditions between tests

 ### Scenario : Short option form
   - When I run `uut -v`
-  - Then I get no error
+  - Then I should get no error
-  - And I get `uut v0.1.0`
+  - And I get `version 1.0`

 ### Scenario : Long form